NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 Such a folder structure also allows you to easily include files that might not be part of a project at all, including:

-- Content and source code that should be available for reference across projects through global packages folder.
+- Content and source code that should be referenced from the global packages folder.
-- PowerShell scripts only initialization script init.ps1 (packages used with NuGet packages.config format can include installation scripts as well, which is not supported in NuGet project.json and packageReference formats).
+- PowerShell scripts only initialization script init.ps1 (packages used with NuGet packages.config format can include installation scripts as well, which is not supported in NuGet project.json and PackageReference formats).
 - Transformations to source code files in a project via .pp files.

 The folder conventions are as follows: